The Ultimate Guide to Project Management

 Project management is the process of steering a project from the start through its lifecycle.
 The main objective of project management is to complete a project within the established goals of time, budget, and quality.

 Projects have lifecycles since they aren’t intended to last forever.
-A project lifecycle starts when the project is initiated and ends when the project is either completed or terminated in one way or another.
+A project management lifecycle starts when the project is initiated and ends when the project is either completed or terminated in one way or another.
 At the end of each phase, there is a decision point where stakeholders decide whether or not to complete the project or terminate it and cut losses.

 Project management phases are different tasks, behaviors, and skill sets that are essential to creating successful projects.